ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 ANTsX benefits from open-source contributions while supporting continued algorithm evaluation and innovation.
 In the context of mouse brain data, ANTsX provides a robust platform for developing modular pipelines to map diverse imaging modalities into CCFs.
+These tools span multiple classes of mapping
+problems: cross-modality image registration, landmark-driven alignment, temporal interpolation across developmental stages, and deep learning–based segmentation.
-This paper highlights its use across distinct BICCN projects such as spatial transcriptomic data from MERFISH, structural data from fMOST, and multimodal developmental data from LSFM and MRI.
-We describe both shared infrastructure and targeted strategies adapted to the specific challenges of each modality.
+As such, they also serve as illustrative case studies for adapting ANTsX tools to other use cases We describe both shared infrastructure and targeted strategies adapted to the specific challenges of each modality.
+This paper highlights usage across distinct BICCN projects such as spatial transcriptomic data from MERFISH, structural data from fMOST, and multimodal developmental data from LSFM and MRI.

 ## Novel ANTsX-based open-source contributions